charvijain12/ScanSleuth/README.md

-# ScanSleuth
+# ScanSleuth: Decode Your Diagnosis
-ScanSleuth: Decode Your Diagnosis
+Mini Project for Image and Video Processing